bitwes/GodotEditorHandles/README.md

     _apply_editor_handles()

 # Example of resizing and moving a TextureRect when handles are moved.
 You must
-# implement both size and position if what you resize is not `ExpandFromCenter` only.
+# implement both size and position if what you resize is not `expand from center` only.
 func _apply_editor_handles():
     $TextureRect.size = editor_handles.size
     $TextureRect.position = editor_handles.position - $TextureRect.size / 2